This guide will help you setup and configure Dynamic DNS within your Hikvision Camera/DVR/NVR.

 The proper settings are as follows:

-DDNS Type: No-IP
+DDNS Type: NO-IP

 Server Address: dynupdate.no-ip.com

-Password: Your Password to log into No-IP
+Password: Your DDNS Key Password

 Once everything is filled out correctly, click on the “Save” button.